Ättestupa: In popular culture

 In the 1960s, the Swedish comedy radio program Mosebacke Monarki satirically introduced ättestupa, abbreviated ÄTP, as an alternative to ATP, a state-provided pension.

 In the 2019 folk horror film Midsommar, the protagonists witness an ättestupa ceremony the day after they arrive at their Swedish friend's ancestral commune for a midsummer festival.

-In season 2, episode 8 of the CBS remake of Ghosts titled "The Liquor License", the viking ghost character Thorfin reveals he practiced ättestupa during a conversation.
+In season 2, episode 8 of the CBS remake of Ghosts titled "The Liquor License", the Viking ghost character Thorfin reveals he practiced ättestupa during a conversation.
 The episode first aired On 9 December 2022.

+Season 1, episode 1 of the Netflix show Norsemen titled "The Homecoming" includes an extended scene with a group of old men from Norheim being encouraged to complete an ättestupa ceremony by a slave.
+After the first man jumps to his death, the rest are not persuaded enough to follow.
+The slave, who says he cannot really force them to do anything they do not want to, negotiates with them to instead stay away from Norheim so the rest do not find out they refused to jump.